Choosing a lead magnet? Feeling a little daunted? I got your back…

 Because if you start intentionally building your email list, and you don't offer them something to buy within the first 90 days of emailing them, then why are you building your list?
 Why are we here?

-I’m not saying this offer needs to be some massive program, it can be a tiny offer.
-It doesn’t have to be huge, it can be small but mighty.
+I'm not saying this offer needs to be some massive program, it can be a micro offer.
+It doesn't have to be huge, it can be small but mighty.

 I'm a huge fan of taking someone through my lead magnet and offering them something tiny either at the time they grab the lead magnet (a tripwire or order bump) or at the end of the lead magnet.

 For example, I have the most amazing monthly membership, if I do say so myself, called The Digital Business Lab.
 It is $9 a month.
 It is low cost, and it's a micro offer.
 It didn't take much at all for me to pull all that content together, and it's a low-cost way for someone brand new to enter my world and connect at a more meaningful level.

-In this membership, I share how focusing on building your email list and creating proven micro offers allows you to truly create an online business that’s easy, fun, and profitable for you.
-It’s perfect for anyone that doesn’t feel like they fit the mould.
+In this membership, I share how focusing on building your email list and creating proven micro offers allows you to truly have an online business that's easy, fun, and profitable for you.
+It's perfect for anyone that doesn't feel like they fit the mold.

 Think About: what could you do as a low-cost offer, as the first part of your offer suite?

 Remember, ideally, this would be something that is priced under $50.